×

 Protections Afforded to California Employees Against Workplace Retaliation

 • Participating in workplace investigations.
-Workers who participate in investigations into certain workplace circumstances, such as those led by a government agency or the employer, cannot be retaliated against as a result of providing truthful information.
-Participation can include providing testimony or evidence to support a complaint from a coworker.
+Workers who participate in investigations into certain workplace circumstances, such as those conducted by a government agency or the employer, cannot be retaliated against for providing truthful information.
+Participation can include providing testimony or evidence to support a coworker’s complaint.

 • Reporting violations of wage and hour laws.
 California labor laws and the Fair Labor Standards Act (FLSA) protect employees who report violations of wage and hour laws.
-Such breaches can include denial of adequate rest or meal breaks, misclassification of an employee as an independent contractor or a salaried, exempt employee, and unpaid minimum wage or overtime.
+Such violations can include denial of adequate rest or meal breaks, misclassification of an employee as an independent contractor or a salaried, exempt employee, and unpaid minimum wage or overtime.

 • Refusing to engage in illegal behavior.
 If an employee refuses to engage in illegal activity, such as forging documents or discriminating against a client or coworker, they are protected under the law from retaliation.

-Creating a Strong Case for Your Workplace Retaliation Claim
+Hire a Retaliation Lawyer and Create a Strong Case for Your Workplace Retaliation Claim

 To successfully hold your employer accountable for their behavior and receive compensation for your retaliation case, it is critical to have a strong claim backed by sufficient evidence.
 An experienced retaliation lawyer from Briana Kim, PC can help you take concrete steps to implement a strong legal strategy to hold your employer accountable.

-We can also interview supervisors or coworkers in your workplace that may have witnessed the retaliation against you, gathering critical statements that may be integral to strengthening your case.
+We can also interview supervisors or coworkers in your workplace who may have witnessed the retaliation against you, gathering critical statements that may be integral to strengthening your case.
 After all the evidence has been collected and a clear causal connection has been demonstrated, we can help you navigate through the complex legal processes required to bring your case to justice and receive the compensation you are entitled to.

 Compensation You May Be Entitled to in a Workplace Retaliation Case